Search engine optimization (SEO) has become crucial for businesses to increase online visibility and attract more website traffic.

 Having identical title tags and meta descriptions can negatively impact your website’s user experience on Google.

-Even if you operate an e-commerce website that sells similar products, it is essential to differentiate each page from the other to prevent confusing your audience.
+Even if you operate an e-commerce website that sells similar products, you must differentiate each page from the other to prevent confusing your audience.

-Avoid using a piece of content from your webpage as your meta description, and instead, strive to make them as unique as possible.
+Avoid using a piece of content from your webpage as your meta description; instead, strive to make it as unique as possible.

-The creation of your website’s meta description should focus on your customers by answering two critical questions: “What does this page provide?” and “Why should I explore this page?
+Creating your website’s meta description should focus on your customers by answering two critical questions: “What does this page provide?” and “Why should I explore this page?“

 In certain circumstances, Google may display the first few sentences of your webpage as your meta description.